-An enlightening example of how Nurse CTAs can help was recently implemented at AdventHealth in metro Orlando, where the facility cares for more than two million patient visits per year.
-Initial results from a pilot program using Nurse CTAs showed that “staff responsiveness (a measurement of the patient experience) improved by 12%, lab turnaround time improved by 13% and 73% of nurses said they feel they are able to spend more time with patients when assisted by a Nurse CTA.”
+An enlightening example of how Nurse Scribes can help was recently implemented at AdventHealth in metro Orlando, where the facility cares for more than two million patient visits per year.
+Initial results from a pilot program using Nurse Scribes showed that “staff responsiveness (a measurement of the patient experience) improved by 12%, lab turnaround time improved by 13% and 73% of nurses said they feel they are able to spend more time with patients when assisted by a Nurse Scribe.”

 “This pilot is helping me be the type of nurse that I dreamed of,” Christine Reyes, a registered nurse at AdventHealth Altamonte Springs is quoted as saying.
 “I became a nurse because I wanted to show compassion to people who need it most, and this pilot is allowing me to do that even more.”

-CareThrough, a HealthChannels company provides Nurse CTAs, and is the 360-degree care management solution that provides workflow optimization to facilities by improving quality of care, patient engagement, and financial outcomes.
-As healthcare transitions to value, CareThrough leads the way in improving the patient care experience via highly-skilled ancillary support, improving the entire patient experience leading to better health results.
+ScribeAmerica is the 360-degree care management solution that provides workflow optimization to facilities by providing Nurse Scribes and improving quality of care, patient engagement, and financial outcomes.
+As healthcare transitions to value, ScribeAmerica leads the way in improving the patient care experience via highly-skilled ancillary support, improving the entire patient experience leading to better health results.

 Since 2020, the 200th anniversary of the birth of Florence Nightingale, the founder of modern nursing, is the Year of the Nurse, it makes sense that a solution has finally arrived to honor all those who follow in the footsteps of the “Lady with the Lamp.”